Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 ### Getting started with Kubernetes Clusters

-A **Kubernetes Cluster** manages containers consisting of nodes that work together to perform a certain operation.
+A **Kubernetes Cluster** is a  manages containers which consists of nodes that work together to perform a certain operation.
 In this article, we will first look at how to install Kubernetes on a Cloud Provider and locally in our machines.
 After successfully building an application container, we usually get the motivation to deploy it into a reliable and scalable distributed system.
-To do this, we need a working Kubernetes cluster.
+This can be achieved by using Kubernetes cluster.

 Several cloud-based service providers make it easy to create Kubernetes clusters using few command-based instructions.
 This option is highly recommended if one is getting started with Kubernetes because  it's better to quickly get started with
 Kubernetes, learn about it, and then, later on, learn how to install it in our physical machines.
 As much as using cloud-based solutions requires us to pay and have an active network connection to the cloud,  the **minikube** tool only creates a *single-node cluster*, which doesn’t demonstrate all aspects of a complete Kubernetes cluster.

-#### Installing Kubernetes Public Cloud Providers
+#### Installing in Public Cloud Providers

-We will look at how to install Kubernetes on the:
+In this section, We will look at how to install Kubernetes in these Cloud Providers:

 - Google Cloud Platform.
 - Microsoft Azure

 1. Google Cloud Platform

 It offers a hosted *Kubernetes-as-a-Service* called **Google Container Engine (GKE)**.
-To use it, you need a [Google Cloud Platform account](https://console.cloud.google.com/freetrial?_ga=2.256403528.294839319.1619953021-1551188299.1619953021) with billing enabled and the [gcloud tool](https://cloud.google.com/sdk/docs/install) installed.
+One needs to sign up for [the platform's Platform account](https://console.cloud.google.com/freetrial?_ga=2.256403528.294839319.1619953021-1551188299.1619953021) and install the [gcloud tool](https://cloud.google.com/sdk/docs/install).

+> NOTE: Billing has to be enabled for us to use the platform.
-Once you have gcloud installed, set a default zone:
+Once everything is in place, we set our default zone:

 ```bash
      $ gcloud config set compute/zone <your-timezone>